veniamin-ilmer/math/bijective_economy.md

 As a result, people brought up ideas of building Ternary based digital logic gates that can take advantage of this optimal base.
 See [Ternary computer](https://en.wikipedia.org/wiki/Ternary_computer).

-However, recently I came up with an alternative representation of numbers, that provides a significantly better radix economy than base 3.
+I came up with an alternative representation of numbers, that provides a significantly better radix economy than base 3.
+Although it still cannot be used in computers, it can be used for other purposes.

 ### Bijective Binary
 [Bijective Numeration](https://en.wikipedia.org/wiki/Bijective_numeration) is an alternative representation of numbers, that does not use the number 0 as a digit, and jumps directly to 1.